themaximehardy/understanding-typescript/s2_ts_basics_and_types/README.md

 }
 ```

-The answer is a because it doesn't force you to return anything if you don't want to return something
+> The answer is a because it doesn't force you to return anything if you don't want to return something

+---

-### The "unknow" Type
+### The "unknown" Type

 ```ts
 let userInput: unknown;